 How Can I Prepare My New Florida Home For Hurricane Season?

-In preparation for hurricane season, Florida homeowners must prioritize both structural and non-structural measures to ensure the safety and security of their property.
+In preparation for hurricane season, Florida homeowners must prioritize structural and non-structural measures to ensure the safety and security of their property.

 As part of a comprehensive approach to safeguarding one's home against hurricanes in the Sunshine State, additional considerations include reinforcing roof structures with hurricane straps, selecting impact-resistant glass for windows and doors, trimming trees regularly to minimize risks from falling branches, establishing an emergency communication plan among family members, as well as assembling essential supplies in the event evacuation becomes necessary.